Ideal story length is an ongoing debate. Learn how to choose between novella vs. novel and which fits which work is best.

 When a Novella Is a Better Fit

-On the other hand, if you are writing for sci-fi, romance, or YA, you are likely to find many small publishers who are eager to get their hands on novellas.
+On the other hand, if you are writing for sci-fi, romance, or YA, you will likely find many small publishers eager to get their hands on novellas.
 These works are especially popular in digital-first publishers.
 In addition, a novella is a good fit for e-readers because your reader can finish it in a sitting or two.

 Novellas are appreciated by many Amazon Kindle readers, who search the marketplace for self-published genre work.
 It can take time to build a following, but you can easily publish there regularly if you are creating works around 25,000 words apiece.

-Also, a novella might simply be the length that works best for the story you want to tell.
-If it is a good story and does not feel rushed at your lower word count, it may be best to let it develop the way it wants.
+Also, a novella might be the length that works best for the story you want to tell.
+If it is a good story and does not feel rushed at a lower word count, opt for concision and brevity over length.
+That’s what the best authors like Claire Keegan do.
+You might also be interested in our subtext vs. context explainer.

 The Final Word on Novella vs. Novel